etishor/etishor.github.io/_posts/2009-06-24-c-extension-methods.md

   - TestClass
   - world test
 ---
-After a few months I&#8217;ve enjoyed the newly ( or not ) added extension methods in 3.0 yesterday i discovered that one of the assumptions I&#8217;ve made about them was false.
+After a few months I've enjoyed the newly ( or not ) added extension methods in 3.0 yesterday i discovered that one of the assumptions I've made about them was false.
 My assumption was that if the instance on witch you call an extension method is NULL you would get a NullReferenceException.
-Turns out it&#8217;s not the case and you can call the extension method on a null reference.
+Turns out it's not the case and you can call the extension method on a null reference.

 Thinking about it later, it makes sense.
 In reality extension methods are nothing more than syntax sugar for calling static methods.
 And since too much sugar can hurt extension methods might do the same thing if not properly used.
 The code speaks pretty much for itself.